jrozac/Layer4Stack/README.md

 - Microsoft.Extensions.Logging
 - NETStandard.Library

+Implementation based on framework 4.5 and log4net dependency id deprecated.
+A legacy release and tag v1.0.9 were bade for backward compatibility.

 ## Architecture

 The purpose of this library is to simplify the implementation of various Tcp client/server communication scenarios.
 The library abstracts the C# native Tcp communication classes and brings an event-driven implementation of Tcp client/server communication, which minimizes code replication.